mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 [![Runners](/assets/blog2-a-runners-configured.png "Runners")]()

-In my case, I have multiple runners configured.
+In my case, I have multiple runners configured:

 * One is a buildah runner with the runner image from [quay.io](https://quay.io/buildah/stable).